SE-Alpha-Project/PULSE/README.md

  Step 5:
     Open the URL in your browser:
       http://127.0.0.1:3000

+#### Note
+- Additionally, to utilize the chatbot, you need to have [Ollama](https://ollama.com/library/llama3.2) (with llama 3.2 Model) running locally on your machine.
+- To generate the fitness plan, fetch an API token from Mistral AI
+- To fetch the news on resources page, fetch an API token from Newsapi

 # What existed
 As version i-1, forked this repo from this [link](https://github.com/aditikilledar/burnout-proj3)